user-jm/multi-lvl-Coincidence-Analysis/README.md

 This requires besides a Python3 environment, a latex distribution installed on the system running this script, as well as the jinja2 Python3 library and the TikZ library for latex.

+The script can be executed with the optional argument "-c", which changes the output graph from black/white into color.
+The argument "-bw" forces the black/white mode, which is currently set as standard.

 ## Latex_Template.tex